How it Works

 Imagine if you could run Python code everywhere.
 Python is an incredibly simple and mature language.
 But because it requires an interpreter, it either cannot run natively cross-platform; or it incurs a significant performance cost compared to languages that are “closer to hardware”.

-We are on a mission to build a world where to get the performance benefits of Rust.
+We are on a mission to build a world where to get the performance benefits thereof.

 Function works by lowering your Python code to native code.
 The benefit is that developers can think and write code in a high-level language, but still get the raw performance of a low-level language.